jessicachitas/arkmq-org.github.io/content/en/docs/help/operator.md

 ```

 Observe that the sample CR uses a naming convention of **ex-aao**.
 This naming convention denotes that the CR is an example
-resource for the ArtemisCloud (based on the ActiveMQ Artemis project) Operator.
+resource for the ArkMQ (based on the ActiveMQ Artemis project) Operator.
 When you deploy this sample CR, the resulting
 Stateful Set uses the name **ex-aao-ss**.
 Furthermore, broker Pods in the deployment are directly based on the Stateful Set name,
 for example, **ex-aao-ss-0**, **ex-aao-ss-1**, and so on.